Inderjeet0007/UPSTAC-Week3-assignment/README.md

 - updateConsultation()

 <strong>Note:</strong>
-- The UI has not been concluded in this repo.
+- The UI has not been concluded in this repo, however, you can find the UI repo <a href="https://github.com/Inderjeet0007/upstac-ui">here</a>!
 - The db creds for localhost are changed acc to my Mac.